 Please note: In Baltimore City, if you have had more than 5 judgments for unpaid rent in the year immediately prior to the filing, or have used the dangerous condition(s) as a defense for nonpayment, you cannot file for rent escrow.
 If you have lived in the home for six months or less, you cannot have more than two judgments against you in the year prior to filing.)

 This post is not intended to offer legal advice, but to outline an option that many tenants aren’t aware of.
-Many issues can indeed be resolved without walking into a courtroom.
+Please feel free to contact us if you have questions about your rights.